rdheller/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] -0.3197
+## [1] 2.322
 ```

-**The filled dataset has the mean and median slightly changed. ** Sometimes there might be increase or decrease but either both numbers are increasing or both numbers are decreasing.
-After several runs the mean and median did not change in different directions.
-Moreover the changes are not significant.
+**The filled dataset has the mean and median slightly changed. ** Sometimes there might be increase or decrease but the changes are not significant.

 **Therefore the mising values did not pose significant impact on the dataset although there are quite a lot of them, providing the normal distribution assumption is fair. **